Medically reviewed by Drugs.com. Last updated on Feb 27, 2022.

 Dizziness, lightheadedness, or fainting may occur, especially when you get up from a lying or sitting position.
 Getting up slowly may help.
 If this problem continues or gets worse, check with your doctor.

 This medicine may increase levels of calcium in the blood and urine.
 High calcium in the urine may cause kidney stones.
-Call your doctor right away if you have blood in the urine, confusion, constipation, dry mouth, metallic taste, muscle weakness, nausea or vomiting, pain in the side, back, or abdomen, or weight loss.
+Call your doctor right away if you have blood in the urine, confusion, constipation, dry mouth, metallic taste, muscle weakness, nausea or vomiting, pain in the side, back, or stomach, or weight loss.

 Tymlos side effects